MarcoSelvatici/Blue/sk3017/README-SK3017.md

 Grammar changes:
 FuncApp Ast * Ast -> | FuncApp of (Ast * Ast)

-add this if not successful
- (*
-    | FuncApp (l,r) -> (    // workaround "FuncApp FLATBUILTIN" doesn't work
-        match (l,r) with    // as FuncApp requires 2 values
-        | FLATBUILTIN (b, argLst) -> (b, x::argLst) |> Some
-        | _ -> None
-        )
-    *)

 Assumptions:
-1. No built in functions operate on identifiers
+1. No built in functions operate directly on identifiers

 Ideas:
 1. Environment consists of variable name list and variable mapping - this is used for evaluation of lambda expressions where names may be bound but not yet mapped.

 Questions:
-1. Should Booleans in the tree be reduced to literals ?
-2. Can the runtime have lazy beta reduction for lambdas but eager for let-expressions ?
+1. Can the runtime have lazy beta reduction for lambdas but eager for let-expressions ?

+## Built-In functions

+Builtin functions are organised into hierarchy:
+1. Input type and arity
+2. Output type